Giorgio Trinchieri, M.D.

 - The role of plasmacytoid dendritic cells in the regulation of immune response and tolerance in experimental models of cancer, autoimmunity, and infections.

 - The study of the molecular, structural and signaling aspects of receptors recognizing pathogens, particularly Toll-like receptors, cytoplasmic NOD and RIG-I-like receptors, and other surface receptors and their synergism/antagonism in the regulation of the inflammatory response.

 - The role of cytokines (including the IL-12 family, type I and II interferons, interleukin-10) and dendritic cells in regulating the early innate response to infections and cancer and the deviation of the adaptive response for the development of preventive (vaccines) and prophylactic treatments for cancer and infectious diseases.

 - The study of the immunosuppressive tumor environment resulting in alternate activation of macrophages and myeloid cells and paralysis of dendritic cells, with an emphasis on the role of IL-10 and STAT3 activation; the reversion of the immunosuppressive environment will be combined to activate innate resistance or modulate the inflammatory response for anti-tumor therapy.

 - The role of various inflammation-related gene products (tumor necrosis factor, IL-12, IL-23, IL-27, IL-10, IL-17, IL-22, Toll-like receptors and their signaling molecules) in carcinogenesis utilizing various genetic or chemical models of colon and skin carcinogenesis.

-Dr. Trinchieri was most recently the Director of the Schering Plough Laboratory for Immunological Research in Dardilly, France, and an NIH Fogarty Scholar at the Laboratory for Parasitic Diseases, NIAID.
-Since August 2006, he has been the Director of the Cancer and Inflammation Program, and Chief of the Laboratory of Experimental Immunology.
+Dr. Trinchieri joined the CCR, NCI in August 2006 and is currently Senior Investigator and Chief of the Laboratory of Integrative Cancer Immunology.
+He received the distinction of being named an NIH Distinguished Investigator in 2016.
+Prior to joining NCI, Dr. Trinchieri was the Director of the Schering Plough Laboratory for Immunological Research in Dardilly, France, and an NIH Fogarty Scholar at the Laboratory for Parasitic Diseases, NIAID.
+He received his M.D. from the University of Torino, Italy.
 His research at the CCR focuses on the interplay between inflammation/innate resistance and adaptive immunity, and the role of pro-inflammatory cytokines in the regulation of hematopoiesis, innate resistance, and immunity.
 He discovered interleukin-12 while at the Wistar Institute in 1989 and for many years has been characterizing the molecular mechanisms of interleukin-12 production and action, and the role of this molecule in tumor immunity, infections, and autoimmunity.